morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

 an ideal than a reality.
 If we look at
-[Goldstein's distinction between "science" and "principled machine learning"](https://twitter.com/tomgoldsteincs/status/1484609273162309634), it exactly matches Lévi-Strauss's, except that science has reversed its polarity -- Goldstein's science, and ours, especially Little Science, happen substantially through bricolage -- and therefore aligns with science, rather than opposing it in Lévi-Strauss's original usage.
+[Goldstein's distinction between "science" and "principled machine learning"](https://twitter.com/tomgoldsteincs/status/1484609273162309634), it exactly matches Lévi-Strauss's, except that science has 'reversed its polarity' -- Goldstein's science, and ours, especially Little Science, happen substantially through bricolage -- and therefore *align with* science, rather than opposing it in Lévi-Strauss's original usage.
-Instead, I'd contrast bricolage more with engineering, where there is a more 'principled' construction -- after all contrasting do-it-yourself with engineering does make more sense.
+Instead, I'd contrast bricolage more with engineering, where there is a more 'principled' construction -- after all, contrasting do-it-yourself with engineering does make more sense.

 In many ways, it is better to use